Asian shares, US futures gain after last Trump-Biden debate

 The yield on the 10-year Treasury was steady at 0.85% from 0.86% late Thursday.
 It’s still close to its highest level since June.

-U.S. crude oil gained 5 cents to $40.69 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. crude oil fell 11 cents to $40.53 per barrel in electronic trading on the New York Mercantile Exchange.
 It added 61 cents to $40.64 per barrel on Thursday.
-Brent crude, the international standard, added 6 cents to $42.52 per barrel.
+Brent crude, the international standard, also gave up 11 cents, to $42.35 per barrel.

 AP Business Writers Alex Veiga, Damian J. Troise and Stan Choe contributed.